subhagho/openriver/README.md

 ##Examples
 ***

 The [example](/examples) project contains various implementations that highlight the features of this library.
-The [Main](/examples/src/main/java/com/paypal/river/examples/Main.java) class in this project can be used to launch any of the provided examples.
+The [Main](/examples/src/main/java/com/wookler/river/examples/Main.java) class in this project can be used to launch any of the provided examples.
 The examples also provide details around the configurations for using the queue(s) and subscriber modes.

 Running the examples:

 ```
-java -cp river-examples-1.0-SNAPSHOT-jar-with-dependencies.jar com.paypal.river.examples.Main --config [configfile path] --example com.paypal.river.examples.MessagePullSample
+java -cp river-examples-1.0-SNAPSHOT-jar-with-dependencies.jar com.wookler.river.examples.Main --config [configfile path] --example com.wookler.river.examples.MessagePullSample
 ```

 ###Environment Setup

 The queuing library also includes certain utility frameworks for thread management, processing counters, etc. These utilities are in the [common](/common) project.
 The core messaging framework is dependent on these to be setup as part of the execution environment.
-There is a [environment setup singleton](/common/src/main/java/com/paypal/river/common/Env.java) provided that can be used to perform all the required setup function.
+There is a [environment setup singleton](/common/src/main/java/com/wookler/river/common/Env.java) provided that can be used to perform all the required setup function.
 This singleton needs to be invoked/initialized before the queue definitions can be loaded.

 #####Snippet